 Share via Email

-Each week, about lunch time the day before the meeting, someone from the group will send an email to the entire group asking who is coming and who is planning to read.
-You may not know immediately whether you are planning to read; if so, you have until noon of the meeting day to reply to this email.
-When you reply, use REPLY ALL.
+Each week, about lunch time the day before the meeting, email the entire group asking who is coming and who is planning to read.
+Members might typically have a day to reply.

 (Thanks again to Jack Peck from Open Genre Group for the above)